St Andrews Castle & St Andrews Cathedral

 St Andrews Castle was left without a resident or a purpose when bishops were abolished in 1592 and it fell into ruin.
 In 1801, the Great Hall collapsed and most of it plunged into the sea.
 There were further losses until a sea wall was built in 1886.

-Both attraction should be top of the list for any visitor to our shores.
+Both attractions should be top of the list for any visitor to our shores.
+If you’re into history and architecture, make sure to visit these wonderful places while staying at one of our holiday accommodations.

 To find out more about entry prices and opening times for both The Cathedral and The Castle, click the link below.